LatitudeFinancialOSS/basis/MIGRATING_TO_NEW_FORM.md

 };
 ```

-### Using with Typescript
+### Using with TypeScript

-To use the Form with Typescript provide the types expected by the return value into the `useBasisForm<Types>` generic.
+To use the Form with TypeScript provide the types expected by the return value into the `useBasisForm<Types>` generic.

 ```tsx
 import { useBasisForm, Form } from "basis";